Profile image

 Sanctions

-Rabah is a specialist on sanctions cases.
-He advises individuals and corporate entities including those facing enforcement for alleged sanctions breaches.
-Rabah has particular experience of UN and EU sanctions regulations, counter-terrorism sanctions, and the sanctions regimes relating to Russia and Syria.
+Rabah advises individuals (including lawyers) and corporate entities on sanctions compliance, including those facing enforcement for alleged sanctions breaches.
+Rabah has experience of UN and EU sanctions regulations, counter-terrorism sanctions, and the sanctions regimes relating to Russia and Syria.

 Examples of recent cases include: